How do you use the brand and the tagline?

-It is important for each state to engage all state staff in using the CTE branding materials.
-State staff should get in the habit of using the logo at every opportunity and they should integrate the brand color scheme and messaging into their broader marketing plan.
+It is important to engage all staff in using the CTE branding materials.
+Staff should get in the habit of using the logo at every opportunity and integrate the brand color schedme and messaging into their broader marketing plan.

-As a CTE advocate, you can help state staff understand that using the brand logo, color scheme and messaging is a way to demonstrate that they are proud representatives of CTE.
-Remember, if state staff are not consistently using the branding, then local educators and other key audiences will experience mixed messaging, and the brand will have much less impact.
+As a CTE advocate, you can help staff understand that using the brand logo, color scheme and messaging is a way to demonstrate that they are proud representatives of CTE.
+Remember, if staff are not consistently using the branding, then key audiences will experience mixed messaging, and the brand will have much less impact.

-Additionally, state staff should begin to view co-branding positively, rather than seeing it as a burden.
 Each time the CTE: Learning that works for America® logo is used in conjunction with other logos, it is evidence that CTE works with other organizations and has strong, mutually beneficial partnerships.
 When you do use the CTE brand image in conjunction with other logos, please refrain from placing those logos in close proximity to the CTE brand image.
-See the CTE Brand User’s Guide for additional guidance.
+See the User’s Guide for additional guidance and recommendations.

 - Arkansas PowerPoint Presentation